marios8543/PBot/README.md

     Use **{member_name}** and **{server_name}** accordingly.
 It's good to include that they need to click on :+1: to get verified.
     - goodbye
     Sets the goodbye message (Use **{member_name}** accordingly).
-  - setdelete
-  Sets so that the message that invoked a command gets deleted automatically after a couple seconds

 - Admin Commands:
   - check *tag*